jwodder/whitaker2json/README.md

   degree of the adjective
 - `gender` — for single-gender adjectives, the gender in which the adjective is used; see the table above for possible values
+- `genitive` — For adjectives that take the same form in all genders in the nominative singular, the `base_forms` field will contain only a single element (the nominative singular), and the `genitive` field will contain the genitive singular.
 - `gen_ius` — true if the adjective takes the ending `-ius` in the genitive singular
 - `superlative` — a list of strings giving the base forms of the superlative